Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/system-architecture/class-diagram.md

 ### AACVoiceApi
 The main entry point for the API.
 This will be a facade and the only class that a developer will have to initialize.
-Initializes voice command recognition and manages the lifeycle of voice listening sessions.
+Initializes voice command recognition and manages the lifecycle of voice listening sessions.

 ### AudioHandlerInput
-Handles raw audio stream processing from the users microphone.
+Handles raw audio stream processing from the user's microphone.
 Manages Web Audio API components and converts audio into processable chunks.

 ### SpeechToText
 Consumes (from AudioHandlerInput) and converts audio chunks into text transcriptions for command recognition.